Dental Damage or Tooth Issues After a Car Accident? Here’s What You Need to Know

 If you do go to trial, it’s the jury who decides how much money the plaintiff receives.

-When it comes to medical bills and lost wages, it’s easier to predict how much money you’ll receive because these are more concrete.
+When it comes to medical bills and lost wages from traditional car accident injuries such as knee injuries, it’s easier to predict how much money you’ll receive because these are more concrete.
 The damages in this example are largely based on the amount the plaintiff has demonstrated he/she has already paid and will continue to pay.

 But not everything is so cut and dry when it comes to assessing monetary compensation due to injuries from an accident.
 Pain and suffering are much more subjective.